 Regional Kazakh Drama Theatre Saken Seyfullin, Regional theatre in Karaganda, Kazakhstan.

-The theatre was established in 1932 and named in 1964 after Saken Seyfullin, a key figure in Kazakh literary history.
-A new building opened in 2008, replacing the previous Summer Theatre location where productions had been staged earlier.
+The theatre was founded in 1932 and named in 1964 after Saken Seyfullin, a poet and writer regarded as one of the founders of modern Kazakh literature.
+In 2008, a new building opened on a different site, replacing the former Summer Theatre location.

 The theatre produces plays in the Kazakh language, mixing works by local playwrights with classical pieces from around the world.
 Its stage reflects the artistic traditions and cultural identity that matter to the people who live here.